teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 - - -

+## Click to Agree

+Enter your email again, and then click to agree to the terms.
+The Trademark Office fee is non-refundable, and any info you send (other than your credit card info) will become public information.

 <a href="/images/tm-app/15-enter-email.png"><img src="/images/tm-app/15-enter-email.png" class="big-image"></a>

 - - -

 ## Pay the Filing Fee

 Submit payment and you're done.

 <a href="/images/tm-app/16-pay-uspto-fee.png"><img src="/images/tm-app/16-pay-uspto-fee.png" ></a>